 No. The Constitution of the Estate and agreement with the reserve precludes running any of the private stands of the Estate as a commercial operation.
-This means it cannot be run as a Guest House, Bed & Breakfast or similar.
+This means it cannot be run as a Guest House, Bed & Breakfast or Tourist Lodge.
 However, making it available on a cost recovery basis to family, friends and colleagues is allowed within reasonable limits.
 The reason for this is to protect the investment values of owners and prevent the reserve from being overdeveloped.
-Three development sites have been identified specifically for commercial game lodges.
-These are situated in the northern and eastern sections of the reserve where they will not impact on the 18 private sites.
+Three development sites have been identified specifically for commercial game lodges elsewhere in the reserve.
+These are situated in the northern and eastern sections of the reserve where they will not impact on the exclusivity of the 18 private sites.

 Who determines the levy for the Private Sites and what will it be?

 Levies are decided collectively by the 18 private owners through the Mountainlands Estate Owners Association, of which all owners are a member.
 They determine the levy by budgeting every year for the expenses involved in managing the Estate.
-For inception the developer has compiled a budget for this purpose based on actual costs incurred by the developer in running the Estate until handover to the Owners Association.
-Based on this, the indicative monthly levies are therefore R3600 per site or R360 per 1/10th syndicated share in the case of a syndicated lodge.
+At inception the developer compiled a budget for this purpose based on actual costs incurred by the developer in running the Estate until handover to the Owners Association.
+Based on this, the indicative monthly levies were R3600 per site or R360 per 1/10th syndicated share in the case of a syndicated lodge.
 This budget is adjusted annually by the Owners Association.

 Do owners have access to the rest of the reserve and how is traversing regulated?